chaser164/conway-js/README.md

 1. `npm install`
 2. `npm run dev` — running in the dev environment
 3. `npm run build` — bundling into HTML/CSS/JS

+## Usage
+- Refresh to get a random cluster of pixels
+- click pixels to toggle state
+- click "play" button to simulate